ITfoxtec/FoxIDs/docs/up-party-oidc.md

 How to guides:

-- Connect two Foxids tracks in the same tenant with a [track link](howto-tracklink-foxids.md)
+- Connect two Foxids tracks in the same tenant with a [environment link](howto-tracklink-foxids.md)
 - Connect two Foxids tracks in the same or different tenants with [OpenID connect](howto-oidc-foxids.md)
 - Connect [Microsoft Entra ID (Azure AD)](auth-met-howto-oidc-azure-ad.md)
 - Connect [Azure AD B2C](auth-met-howto-oidc-azure-ad-b2c.md)